Kewpie & Japanese Mayo Recipes: A Complete Guide

 How to Store Kewpie and Japanese Mayo?

 Store your Kewpie mayo in a cool, dark place, such as the pantry or fridge, for optimal freshness.
-Once opened, tightly seal the bottle to prevent air exposure and remember to check expiry dates for optimal freshness.
+Once opened, tightly seal the bottle to prevent exposure to air and remember to check expiry dates for optimal freshness.

 Final Word